jellyfisheart/jellyfisheart/README.md

 <img width="680" height="383" alt="IMG_2598" src="https://github.com/user-attachments/assets/e624355e-676f-4aa4-b00f-efbad41dbf18" />

-UU U UHHHH hi...
-I finally cracked and made one of these....
-FUUUUCK.
-Sorry it's ugly, I just want to add a criteria that would be too long otherwise
+FFFUUUUUCK THIS IS SO CORNY AND UGLY GAAAHHHHHH.

- I might be boring unintentionally until you seem easy enough to riff with
+ I might be boring until you seem easy enough to riff with Don't associate me with fandoms/other fans
+ NGL I tend to avoid people who use "we" when talking about themselves..
+IDK it icks me out, I apologize

 # **I have no intentions on becoming closer with the following:**
 ## TLDR: DON'T BE A FUCKING FREAK